Fat-tailed gerbil: Distribution

-Fat-tailed gerbils are native to the Northern Sahara (North-western Egypt, Libya, Tunisia, and Algeria).
+Fat-tailed gerbils are native to the Northern Sahara (northwestern Egypt, Libya, Tunisia, and Algeria).
 There they live in sparsely vegetated sand sheets or rocky deserts.
 In the wild, fat-tailed gerbils live in simple burrows about one meter deep, in hard sandy soil.
 They may also occupy other species' burrows.

-Food
+Diet

 Fat-tailed gerbils are mostly insectivorous in the wild, but will eat also a variety of plants.
-In captivity, they are kept on normal basic rodent mix, used to feed Mongolian gerbils or hamsters.
-They are particularly fond of mealworms, crickets, moths, and almost any other insect, even beetles.
+In captivity, they are kept on a basic rodent mix, and are fond of mealworms, crickets, moths, and almost any other insect, even beetles.
 They can also be given some vegetables and fruit, like carrots, cauliflower, chicory, and apples.
-Because fat-tailed gerbils originated in dry areas and are not used to food which has high moisture content, they can get diarrhea after eating too much fruit and vegetable matter.
-Branches and twigs are rich in vitamins and very suitable besides their basic food, especially in winter.
-Because their teeth keep growing their whole life, gnawing on these can keep their incisors at the right length.
-Hay is also very good for fat-tailed gerbils because of its high fibre content.